mbradle/sdxml/README.rst

 Overview
 ========

-sdxml is a python package for working with heterogeneous data about samples.
+xmlcoll is a python package for working with heterogeneous data about samples.
 The data are stored as `properties` in a :obj:`dict` with `keys` given by a
 `name` and optional `tags`.
 The package API has routines to write data to and